Home • Print this Page •

 HDTV Solutions

-But before I decode the new jargon buzzing around showroom floors, like edge-lit and direct-lit LED TVs, 240Hz and 480Hz frame rates and Internet apps, I want to lay the foundation so you will have a firm footing when a sales rep begins spouting high tech testimonials about one model or another.
+But before I begin deciphering terms like 4K Ultra HD and Smart TVs, I want to lay a foundation so you will have a firm footing when a sales rep begins spouting high tech testimonials about one model or another.

-It's a TV.
-And despite all the technological mumbo-jumbo, how you decide on what HDTV to buy really isn't any different than it was ten or twenty years ago.
+Whether you were raised with rotund RCAs or teethed on tiny tablets, how you decide on what HDTV to buy really isn't any different than it was three decades or three years ago.

-All of us want to think that we are making a wise, informed choice and are getting our money's worth, especially in this economy.
+All of us want to think that we are making a wise, informed choice and are getting our money's worth.
 So let me discuss a few factors that you may wish to consider.

 Before we begin, we need to establish a couple of basic terms.
 The HD in HDTV stands for high definition.
 In comparison, those old boxy TVs that we grew up with are standard definition, (SD), though they were never called that because there was no HD.